alewin/koci-blog/content/posts/2019-12-02-google-maps-optimization/index.md

 ## 2. Caching

-By default the browser keeps its cache, avoiding re-execute requests previously made.
+By default the browser keeps it's own cache, avoiding re-execute requests previously made.
-Since the **browser** is responsible for maintaining the cache, we cannot know if a resource was cached, but we could improve our UI, considering that if during the session a user saw a "static map", we could show him the same image again without having to pay for a further request.
+Since the **browser** is responsible for maintaining the cache, we cannot know if a resource was cached, but we could improve our UI.
+Considering that if during the session a user saw a "static map", we could show him the same image again without having to pay for a further request.

 ![caching browser](images/cache.jpg)

-The Google web service responses always include the **Cache-Control HTTP** header, which indicates the period for which you can cache the result.
+The Google web service responses always include the **Cache-Control HTTP** header, which indicates the period for which the browser can cache the result.
 For the static map, this value is `86400` ms, `Cache-Control: public, max-age=86400` so the cache of the browser will be valid for exactly **24 hours**.
+However, this doesn't mean that we can use a Proxy to cache all API calls directed to Google, in fact it's forbidden by [Terms of Service](https://cloud.google.com/maps-platform/terms)

 **Simulate browser caching**:
 *This is not a practical tip, but it allows us to understand how browser cache works and eventually trying to simulate it.*